East River Power Plant

 The East River Power Plant has been a vital part of New York City’s energy infrastructure for over half a century.
 It provides a reliable source of electricity to homes, businesses, and critical infrastructure throughout the region.

-See also Shiloh Wind Power Plant
+See also The Steam Plant Photos

 In addition to its role in the energy grid, the plant has also had a significant impact on the local community.
 It has created jobs, supported local businesses, and contributed to the city’s tax base.